-In 2013, the MCR had a communal BBQ built behind the cricket pavilion overlooking the sports ground.
+In 2013, the MCR had a communal BBQ built behind the cricket pavilion overlooking the sports ground, and has recently purchased a bigger gas BBQ stored at the MCR.
 It is currently available for MCR events only.
 The MCR committee usually organizes BBQ-related events in the end of Trinity term and during the summer break.